 KYTC, on behalf of the Joint Board, will convene a mandatory pre-proposal scope of services meeting for interested firms as indicated in Table 2-1.
-The meetings will begin promptly at 10:00 a.m.
-1:00 p.m. local time, at the Kentucky International Conference Center in Louisville, Kentucky.
+The meetings will begin promptly at 10:00 a.m. local time, at the Kentucky International Conference Center in Louisville, Kentucky.
 Attendance at the meeting is mandatory for proposers submitting proposals on the tolling component indicated.
-Please refer to the cover page of this RFP for the anticipated meeting durations for each of the three tolling components.
 Proposers are not required, but are encouraged, to attend the meetings for tolling components on which they are not proposing.
-For purposes of compliance with this RFP, attendance will be verified by the presence of the signature of at least one person who is employed by the prime firm, preferably an officer of the firm with responsibility over project of this type.
+For purposes of compliance with this RFP, attendance will be verified by the presence of the signature of at least one person who is employed by the firm, preferably an officer of the company, with responsibility over projects of this type.
 The address for the meeting is: